To live vigorously and luxuriantly, to flourish

 Chlorophyll’s resemblance to human blood cells makes it an effective detoxifier.
 It is known to aid in the elimination of unwanted toxins, chemicals and heavy metals from your body.
 Chlorophyll increases the blood’s capacity to deliver oxygen and other nutrients to cells within the body, which helps the body regenerate and cleanse itself at the cellular level.
 Consuming a daily cup of matcha is an easy way to incorporate detoxification into your everyday life.

-With the help of chlorophyll, MATCHA contains magnesium plus a number of trace minerals magnesium, vitamins A, B-complex, C, E, and K, and as a bonus; ½ a teaspoon contains 306mg of protein.
+With the help of chlorophyll, MATCHA contains magnesium plus a number of trace minerals manganese, vitamins A, B-complex, C, E, and K, and as a bonus; ½ a teaspoon contains 306mg of protein.

 Matcha is most prized for being rich in polyphenol compounds called catechins, a type of antioxidant.
 One study found that matcha contains three times more of the catechins called epigallocatechin gallate (EGCG) – an antioxidant linked to fighting cancer, viruses and heart disease – than other kinds of standard green tea.
 According to the National Cancer Institute (NCI), the catechins in matcha green tea (EGCG, EGC, ECG and EC) are so powerful that they may actually help prevent cancer, potentially making match one of the top natural cancer treatment options out there.